Deep Equilibrium Models: Background

-\paragraph{Implicit layers in deep learning.} The DEQ model can be viewed as an infinitely deep weight-tied network, but interestingly can also be viewed as a \emph{single}-layer network, with the caveat that the layer is defined \emph{implicitly}, rather than explicitly.
-That is, the output of the layer, $\mathbf{z}^\star_{1:T}$ is defined as the value which solves some non-linear equation, in this case $\mathbf{z}^\star_{1:T} = f_\theta(\mathbf{z}^\star_{1:T}; \mathbf{x}_{1:T})$.
+\paragraph{Implicit layers in deep learning.} The DEQ model can be viewed as an infinitely deep network, but interestingly can also be viewed as a \emph{single}-layer network, with the caveat that the layer is defined \emph{implicitly}: the output $\mathbf{z}^\star_{1:T}$ is defined as the value which solves some non-linear equation.
 There has been a growing interest in implicit layers in recent years~\citep{niculae2018sparsemap,amos2017optnet,niculae2018sparsemap,wang2019satnet}, but the precise formulation of the DEQ is quite different, and our current models represent the largest-scale practical application of implicit layers in deep learning of which we are aware.
-Concurrent work~\citep{elghaoui2019implicit} also looks at such implicit layers in a broad sense, demonstrating similar representation capacity as we discuss in this paper, and focuses on training small models via Lagrangian methods; a combination of these approaches with our implicit-differentiation-based methods is a promising avenue for future work.
+Concurrent work~\cite{elghaoui2019implicit} also looks at such implicit layers in a broad sense and focuses on training small models via Lagrangian methods; a combination of these approaches with the DEQ model is a promising avenue for future work.

+Another thread of work on implicit layers traces back to some of the original papers on recurrent networks trained via recurrent backpropagation (RBP)~\citep{almeida1990learning,pineda1988generalization}.
+Recent work~\citep{liao2018reviving} has re-examined RBP and established an implicit, constant-memory variant based on conjugate gradient and Neumann series.
+A number of related papers also enforce fixed point conditions within RNN architectures~\citep{zhang2019equilibrated,kazi2017implicitly}.
+Whereas the DEQ model shares similarities with the RBP approach, some major differences involve: 1) the explicit use of equilibrium as a replacement for depth in general networks, along with our proof of the universality of these models to replace depth; 2) the use of the approach in methods outside of fixed-input RNNs (i.e., same input vector $x_t$ for all $t$), especially the compatibility with SOTA architectures; and 3) the scalability of the DEQ model to practical tasks where it achieves results on par with the current SOTA, whereas RBP has typically been applied in small-scale settings.